Sunday, January 23, 12pm to 7:00pm

 Click here to register (please fill out the registration form and pay using the red ticketing box on this page)

-Workshop faculty will include (confirmed so far): producers Bruce Robert Harris and Jack W. Batman (Be More Chill, Gary: A Sequel to Titus Andronicus, King Kong, American Son, Carousel, Present Laughter, Natasha, Pierre..., On The Town); Jane Dubin (The Prom, Tony winning The Norman Conquests, An American in Paris, Farinelli and the King, Bandstand, Peter and the Starcatcher, Absolute Brightness of Leonard Pelkey, The 39 Steps, Ann); R.K.
-Greene (Peter and the Starcatcher, The Lightning Thief tour, Farinelli and the King, A Time to Kill, Cougar the musical, Room Service); Cody Lassen (Tootsie, What the Constitution Means to Me, Indecent, Significant Other, Spring Awakening revival; upcoming Titanic, How I Learned to Drive); James Simon, producer/investor (Pippin, The Velocity of Autumn, The Play that Goes Wrong), and Cheryl Wiesenfeld (Ain't Too Proud, The Great Society, 4-time Tony winner for All the Way, Vanya & Sonia & Masha & Spike, The Gershwin's Porgy & Bess, Elaine Stritch: At Liberty).
-Plus entertainment attorney Lee Feldshon and Eric Goldman, and financial advisor Bailie Slevin of Entertaining Finance.
+Workshop faculty will include (confirmed so far): producers Jane Dubin (Is This a Room? and Dana H.; The Prom, Tony winning The Norman Conquests, An American in Paris, Farinelli and the King, Bandstand, Peter and the Starcatcher, Absolute Brightness of Leonard Pelkey, The 39 Steps, Ann); Neil Gooding (Australian premieres of Gutenberg!
+The Musical!, and Dogfight and New York productions of Church and State, Handle with Care, The 39 Steps, Alan Cumming’s one-man Macbeth on Broadway; upcoming production of Back to the Future in London); R.K.
+Greene (Peter and the Starcatcher, The Lightning Thief tour, Farinelli and the King, A Time to Kill, Cougar the musical, Room Service); Cody Lassen (Tootsie, What the Constitution Means to Me, Indecent, Significant Other, Spring Awakening revival; upcoming Titanic, How I Learned to Drive); James Simon, producer/investor (Pippin, The Velocity of Autumn, The Play that Goes Wrong) and Cheryl Wiesenfeld (Ain't Too Proud, The Great Society, 4-time Tony winner for All the Way, Vanya & Sonia & Masha & Spike, The Gershwin's Porgy & Bess, Elaine Stritch: At Liberty).
+Plus entertainment attorneys Lee Feldshon and Eric Goldman, and financial advisor Bailie Slevin of Entertaining Finance.

 $200 for non-members, $165 for TRU members